BYU-Hydroinformatics/baseflow/docs/index.md

  - Installation: Step-by-step instructions for installing the baseflow package and its dependencies.
  - Tutorials: Practical tutorials on using the package for various baseflow separation tasks.

-Explore the documentation to leverage the full potential of the baseflow package!
 ## **Project Structure**
 ```mermaid
 graph LR